bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 We can understand the unsupervised learning from below two perspectives, loosely speaking:
 1. From generative models perspective: The procedure of unsupervised learning is to learn to capture regularity.
 The measurement of how well the regularity is captured is often reflected by how short the estimated compressed length can be.
 Therefore, we can directly use the estimated compressed length as our objective function.
 2. From message length perspective: As a decoder, you were trying to recover the message I'd like to send.
-You will know if you are correct by checking with me.
+You learn about the correctness by checking with me.
 Corresponding to unsupervised training on images or texts, we do not have any labels available.
 So we use the original input source as our ground truth, and compare the output by decoder with the ground truth.
 The learning procedure is actually learning the data distribution that the input images/texts come from and try to re-generate/recover them as close to the input as possible.

 ("The answer is 42.")